-The University of California - Davis (UCD) Neurocritical Care Fellowship Program’s primary goal is to provide trainees with comprehensive competence in the care of both the critically ill, and neurocritically injured patient as well as a variety of medical and surgical problems that the practitioner of Neurocritical Care can be expected to confront and manage.
+The University of California - Davis (UC Davis) Neurocritical Care Fellowship Program’s primary goal is to provide trainees with comprehensive competence in the care of both the critically ill, and neurocritically injured patient as well as a variety of medical and surgical problems that the practitioner of Neurocritical Care can be expected to confront and manage.
 This program will foster an inquiring approach to the management of critically ill neurological patients from bedside to and through literature review and application, quality improvement, and research.

 Dr. Hugh Black, the Program Director, is the Medical Director of the Neurosurgical ICU and Co-Director of the Interdisciplinary Neurocritical Care Program.

 The UC Davis Neurocritical Care Fellowship Program offers 3 tracks depending on the educational background of the applicant.

 1-year Post Critical Care Fellowship Track:

 Eligible Candidates: Completed an ACGME accredited neurosurgery residency or completed a minimum of 4 years in post-graduate clinical training in neurosurgery.

 The clinical component of the program will be located at the University of California Davis Medical Center, which is where the fellows will spend most of their time.
 This includes experiences with the management of critically ill patients with neurological injury and illness and will be integrated with a broader curriculum that focuses upon the management of other critically ill patients.